 Upcoming Community Input Opportunities

 The public is invited to participate online or in person.
-Click the Speak Up Fayetteville image to take a survey.
-Or attend one of the upcoming events on September 12, 13, or 15.
-See the image below for details or download aflyer(PDF 4mb).
+Visit the Speak Up Fayetteville site to take a survey.
+Or attend one of the upcoming events.

 View the Agenda for the 71B Corridor Plan Steering Committee kickoff meeting 7-12-18.